Kokit0/Time-Series-Prediction-with-LSTM-Recurrent-Neural-Networks-in-Python-with-Keras/README.md

 These examples will show exactly how you can develop your own differently structured LSTM networks for time series predictive modeling problems.

-**Kick-start your project** with my new book [Deep Learning for Time Series Forecasting](https://machinelearningmastery.com/deep-learning-for-time-series-forecasting/), including *step-by-step tutorials* and the *Python source code* files for all examples.

 Let’s get started.

 - **Jul/2016**: First published